Algorithm to find an all-order in the running coupling solution to an equation of the DGLAP type: Conclusion

 \section{Conclusion}

-As we have proposed in this talk, the diffeomorphisms in the complex plane of the Mellin moment are an efficient way to relate the DGLAP and the BFKL equations, in case of fixed or running coupling.
+As we have proposed in this talk, diffeomorphisms in the complex plane of the Mellin moment are an efficient way to relate the DGLAP and the BFKL equations, in both the cases of the fixed or of the running coupling.
 We try to extract more benefits from this observation and adjust the mapping in each case so that the inverse Mellin transformation simplifies by reducing itself to the inverse Laplace transformation which corresponds to the table integrals in many of the cases.
-The new variable should be chosen to reach the maximal simplicity for the integrands.
+The new variable should be chosen to reach the maximal simplicity for integrands.
+However, in any case we should choose these new variables in such a way that at the intermediate step the inverse Laplace transformation of the Jacobian of the complex map appears because we need such a structure of integrands of the contour integrals in order to deform their shapes by rectifying them or by curving them to the Hankel contours and to represent then these integrals in terms of the Barnes integrals.

 \ack{This work was supported by Fondecyt (Chile) grant 1050512 and by DIUBB (Chile) Grant Nos.
 102609 and GI 153209/C. This paper is based on the talk at ACAT 2019, Saas-Fee, Switzerland, March 10-15, 2019, and the author is grateful to Andrei Kataev for inviting him.
 The financial support of author's participation in ACAT 2019 has been provided by DIUBB via Fapei funding.
 The author thanks the referee of \cite{Alvarez:2016juq} who has updated the QCD bibliography there.}